 Forensic Science Master’s Programs and Curriculum

 A comprehensive graduate degree program for a master’s of forensic science will typically include the following types of courses:

-Students in a forensics master’s program may also learn tocollect and evaluate evidence while participating in an internship.
+Many students also take criminalistics and statistics courses.
+Students in a forensics master’s program may also learn to collect and evaluate evidence while participating in an internship.
 While an undergraduate degree in forensic science, any physical science such as biology or chemistry, or criminal justice is helpful, it may not be a requirement for your program.
-A forensic science master’s degree is a rigorous program and you should be sure that you have a sufficient base of science courses before applying for a forensics graduate program.
+A Forensic science masters programs is a rigorous program and you should be sure that you have a sufficient base of science courses before applying for a forensics graduate program.
 Otherwise, you may need to add some prerequisites onto your program, lengthening the time you may need to spend to get your master’s degree.

 Forensic Science Masters Program Accreditation

 The American Academy of Forensic Sciences accredits both undergraduate and graduate programs in Forensics through their Forensic Science Education Programs Accreditation Commission (FEPAC).
 This means that the program has been evaluated by FEPAC and found to meet all the requirements set forth by the commission.

 Forensic Science Career Paths